Ancestor Spotlight · Coffin line · maternal

 Descent to the Brothers

-Branching descent from Tristram Coffindown through John Coffin’s line to John, Perry, and Patrick.
-Named siblings shown as muted branches for context — Tristram had seven children and ~75 grandchildren; the direct line to the brothers runs through his younger son John (not his older brother James, who is a collateral ancestor).
-Every generation on the descent is named with PID, dates, and role (Rule #73).
-The chain is end-to-end verified via the FamilySearch relationship view (S59, Rule #83).
+Branching descent from Tristram Coffindown through James Coffin’s line to John, Perry, and Patrick.
+Named siblings shown as muted branches for context.
+Tristram had seven children and ~75 grandchildren; the direct line to the brothers runs through his son James, by way of James’s daughter Hannah Coffin (parentage confirmed in the 2026-05-30 resolution; see audit/00).
+His brother John Coffin (1647) was the previously-assumed father and is a collateral ancestor.
+Every generation on the descent is named with PID, dates, and role.
+The chain is end-to-end verified via the FamilySearch relationship view (S59).
 Click any PID to open the FamilySearch record.

 Patriarch